zulip/zulip/docs/production/security-model.md

   across its exit nodes, without enabling this setting, TOR can otherwise be used to avoid IP-based rate limiting.
 The updated list of TOR exit nodes is refetched once an hour.
+- If a user runs into the rate limit for login attempts, a server administrator can clear this state using the `manage.py reset_authentication_attempt_count` [management command][management-commands].

 See also our [API documentation on rate limiting][rate-limit-api].

+[management-commands]: ../production/management-commands.md
 [rate-limit-api]: https://zulip.com/api/rest-error-handling#rate-limit-exceeded

 ## Final notes and security response